Paul Krassner

-Paul Krassner (April 9, 1932 – July 21, 2019) was an American author, journalist, and comedian.
+Paul Krassner (April 9, 1932 – July 21, 2019) was an American writer and satirist.
 He was the founder, editor, and a frequent contributor to the freethought magazine The Realist, first published in 1958.
 Krassner became a key figure in the counterculture of the 1960s as a member of Ken Kesey's Merry Pranksters and a founding member of the Yippies, a term he is credited with coining.
-He died on July 21, 2019, in Desert Hot Springs, California.

 Early life

-Krassner was a child violin prodigy and performed at Carnegie Hall in 1939, at age six.
+Krassner was a child violin prodigy and performed at Carnegie Hall in 1939 at age six.
 His parents practiced Judaism, but Krassner chose to be firmly secular, considering religion "organized superstition".
 He majored in journalism at Baruch College (then a branch of the City College of New York) and began performing as a comedian under the name Paul Maul.
 He recalled:

 While in college, I started working for an anti-censorship paper, The Independent.
 After I left college I started working there full time.
 So, I never had a normal job where I had to be interviewed and wear a suit and tie.
 I became their managing editor and also did freelance stuff for Mad magazine.
 But Mad was aimed at a teenage audience, and there was no satirical magazine for adults.
 So it was a kind of organic evolution toward The Realist, which was essentially a combination of satire and alternative journalism.

 During the late 1950s and early 1960s, he was active in politically edged humor and satire.
 Krassner was a founder of the Youth International Party (Yippies) in 1967, even credited with coining the word "Yippie," and a member of Ken Kesey's Merry Pranksters, famous for prankster activism.
 He was a close protégé of the controversial comedian Lenny Bruce, and the editor of Bruce's autobiography, How to Talk Dirty and Influence People.
 With the encouragement of Bruce, Krassner started to perform standup comedy in 1961 at the Village Gate in New York.